skip to content

 • that the person released on bail submit to gunshot residue testing as reasonably required [s 11(1)(b)].

-However these may be varied or revoked if the bail authority is satisfied that there are cogent reasons to do so and there is no undue risk to the safety of the public [s 11(1a)].
+These conditions may be varied or revoked if the bail authority is satisfied that there are cogent reasons to do so and there is no undue risk to the safety of the public [s 11(1a)].

-• the applicant for bail reside at a specified address;
+• residence at a specified address

-• home detention;
+• home detention

-• conditions relating to the physical protection of a victim;
+• conditions relating to the physical protection of a victim

-• supervision by a community corrections officer;
+• supervision by a community corrections officer

-• surrender of any passport;
+• surrender of their passport(s)

-• forfeiture of a specified sum of money if the applicant fails, without proper excuse, to comply with any term of the agreement;
+• forfeiture of a specified sum of money if the applicant fails, without proper excuse, to comply with any term of the agreement

 Conditions about the payment of money should not be imposed unless the bail authority is of the opinion that there is no other way to make sure that the applicant will comply with the agreement [s 11(5)].